Universal Seesaw Pati-Salam Model with P for Strong CP: Radiative neutrino mass generation

 To get an order of magnitude estimate for the neutrino mass, we consider two benchmark scenarios.
 One with \(M_{10}\sim \mu_P\) and another with \(M_{15}\sim \mu_P\).
 In each case, one multiplet needs to be taken relatively light while the other lies around the PS scale and generates neutrino mass, as it is favored by the parity solution to the strong CP problem, which will be discussed in Sec.~\ref{sec:Parity solution to the strong CP problem}. \textbf{First Benchmark:} In this scenario, we consider a case with heavy sextet and light octet fermions.
 With light octets, say \(M_{15}\sim 10^5 ~\rm{GeV}\), only diagram~\ref{fig:neutrino_mass_generation}(h) will generate neutrino mass of the right order; all the other corrections involving neutral leptons will be suppressed by a factor $M_{15}/\kappa_R$.
 Using Eq.~\eqref{eqn:m_nu_h}, we arrive at this benchmark:

-Note that this benchmark prefers \(\lambda_5\sim \mathcal{O}(1)\) for generating the neutrino mass.
+The value \(\lambda_5=3\) in this benchmark should be understood as the value of the quartic coupling at the PS breaking scale.
+Although it is not a very small coupling, it is still perturbative: the relevant expansion parameter is \(\lambda_5/(4\pi)\simeq 0.24\).
+It is also below the usual tree-level perturbative unitarity size for scalar quartic couplings, which is of order \(8\pi\).
+A rough one-loop estimate of the quartic self-renormalization, \(16\pi^2 d\lambda_5/d\ln\mu\sim c_{\rm eff}\lambda_5^2\), with \(c_{\rm eff}\sim 10\) from scalar multiplicities in the \(\lambda_5\) interaction shows that the coupling does not become nonperturbative immediately above the PS scale.
+Also note that this benchmark prefers \(\lambda_5\sim \mathcal{O}(1)\) for generating the neutrino mass.
 The effectiveness of seesaw in the down-quark sector allowed us to take \(Y_{10}\) to be of order one (see Eq.~\eqref{eq:uni2}). \textbf{Second Benchmark:} In this scenario, we consider a case with heavy octets and light sextets.
 Now with heavy octets, all diagrams involving heavy neutral leptons in Fig.~\ref{fig:neutrino_mass_generation} will generate neutrino mass of the right order.
 We focus on one of the diagrams, say Fig~\ref{fig:neutrino_mass_generation}(i), and using Eq.~\eqref{eqn:m_nu_i}, we obtain a benchmark given by:

 We note that the benchmarks discussed above are presented to show that the observed neutrino mass scale can be produced properly.
 We did not attempt a detailed fit to the oscillation data here since the model has enough freedom to accommodate them.
 In particular, the loop-induced matrix \(M_\nu^\ell\) in Eq.~\eqref{eq:Mnu_light_approx-1} depends on the flavor structures \(Y_{15}\) and \(Y_{10}\) through the independent contributions shown in Eqs.~\eqref{eq:mL}--\eqref{eq:mD}.
 Since these Yukawa matrices involve sufficient independent parameters (which include phases), one can, in principle, adjust both the overall neutrino mass scale and the flavor structure to produce the measured mass-squared differences and mixing angles.
 We therefore expect realistic fits to neutrino oscillation data within this setup.